Day 1 Office Activations

 Part 1: What employees need on Day 1

-• Understand how to use them
+• Understand how to navigate the space

 Part 2: Experience framework